 Instructions

-- In a small bowl add your sifted tea and water and mix together.
+• In a small bowl or cup, add your sifted tea and water and mix together.

-- In a small bowl, measure out flour and salt and mix together.
+• Measure out flour and salt in a small bowl and mix together.
 Set aside.

-- In a medium bowl, add softened butter and powdered sugar and cream together until combined using a hand mixer.
+• In a medium bowl, add softened butter and powdered sugar, creaming together until combined using a hand mixer.

-- Add in your tea with water and vanilla to your butter and sugar mix, and mix in until combined.
+• Add in your tea with water and vanilla to your butter and sugar, mixing in until combined.

-- Preheat oven to 350F.
-Remove dough from refrigerator and slice into quarter inch slices.
-Place onto a parchment lined baking sheet and bake for about 12 minutes for slightly softer (but still firm) shortbread or 15 min for more crisp shortbread.
+• Arrange on a parchment lined baking sheet with a few inches between cookie slices.
+Place on the center rack of your oven and bake for about 12 minutes for slightly softer (but still firm) shortbread or 15 min for more crisp shortbread.

 Hello, I tried your recipe for Christmas but somehow, by “translating” the recipe in grams (I am in Europe) I think something went wrong.
 They melted a lot in the oven and did not appear to be baked at all.
 I removed them but they look nothing like your photo.
 Could you please help me ?
 I love thai tea so much, I would like to bake those cookies so much !